Experience Life at a Continuing Care Retirement Community

 A Continuing Care Retirement Community, or CCRC, offers progressive care services to help plan for the future.
 Typically, CCRCs are communities for those age 55 and older who are looking for an active lifestyle, social opportunities, and independent living accommodations.
 You’ll gain peace of mind knowing the community you call home also provides assisted living, skilled nursing care, memory care, or other care services, should you ever need those in the future.

-At Otterbein SeniorLife, we have six SeniorLife Communities that are CCRCs.
+At Otterbein SeniorLife, we have eight SeniorLife Communities that are CCRCs.
 Each is located on a spacious campus and offers a wide choice of patio and ranch homes, apartments, amenities, and services, and the full range of care from assisted living to long term skilled nursing care.

 Why a CCRC?

 A plan for the future means peace of mind.
 The growing interest in CCRCs is due to these communities offering the full spectrum of care on the same campus.

 The best time to move in is when you’re active and healthy; you’ll live in an independent living home or apartment.
 You’ll reap all of the benefits and amenities of the community, such as home maintenance, an on-campus fitness center, weekly activities, and priority access to care services you may need in the future.

 The best part of a CCRC knowing a plan for your future care is in place.
 And you’ll be able to live in the community you call home and likely will already know the staff providing care.
 This is especially beneficial for couples so they can remain living in the same community, even if they don’t have the same care needs.